tudelft-cda-lab/Tutorials/FlexFringe/first_parameters.md

 ![image of learned state machine](models/tutorial_finalred.png)

-Comprating the performed merges to the algorithm output from the largestblue run, we observe that the second merge
+Comparing the performed merges to the algorithm output from the largestblue run, we observe that the second merge

 ```
 x1345  x603  m127  m146